 Some of our souvenirs include:

-Many of our local business’ also sell some unique and creative souvenirs that will leave you with lasting memories of your trip to Ontario’s last frontier!
+Many of our local businesses also sell some unique and creative souvenirs that will leave you with lasting memories of your trip to Ontario’s Last Frontier!

 Maps of the area around Pickle Lake are now available for sale at K & K Tackle, located in Central Patricia.

 We might be far away from almost everywhere, but it’s worth the trip!
-Everybody says they want to “getaway”, a Pickle Lake vacation is truly a ‘getaway’ from it all.
-Tranquility, peacefulness, serenity, and more, we encourage you to consider the Pickle Lake area the destination for your next vacation!
+A Pickle Lake vacation is truly a ‘getaway’ from it all.
+Tranquility, peacefulness, serenity, and more, we encourage you to consider the Pickle Lake area and campgrounds the destination for your next vacation!

 Atikokan – 500km